 4. Mention your credentials

-Your publication history, degree or other wins help to build readers' trust.
+The places you’ve published, your degree, or your other achievements help to build readers' trust.

 This is crucial in nonfiction, where being an authority on your subject matters.

-You could mention your achievements you've received, or personal milestones.
+You could mention accolades you've received, or milestones important to you.

 Stick to two or three.
 Choose the most significant or most relevant.